 What is it?

-Evidence synthesis is the process of retrieving, evaluating and summarising the findings of all relevant studies on a certain subject area.
+Evidence synthesis is the process of retrieving, evaluating, combining and summarising the findings of all relevant studies on a certain subject area.

-When the primary aim of evidence synthesis is to estimate the effect between two interventions, this can be achieved by a systematic review of relevant randomised controlled trials (RCTs) and synthesis of the RCT results using meta-analytical techniques (in a pairwise meta-analysis).
-A weighted summary can then be calculated by accounting for the precision of each retrieved treatment effect and for the potential for between-study heterogeneity.
+When the primary aim of evidence synthesis is to estimate the relative effect of two interventions, this can be achieved by a systematic review of relevant randomised controlled trials (RCTs) and synthesis of the RCT results using meta-analytical techniques, conventionally in a pairwise meta-analysis.
+A summary value for the effect can then be calculated, with associated ranges of uncertainty to account for the precision of each treatment effect reported in the studies included in the meta-analysis, and weightings may be applied to account for potential for between-study heterogeneity.

 Applications of meta-analysis and NMA are mostly limited to the synthesis of evidence from RCTs.
-However, there is a growing interest in the medical community for incorporating evidence from NRSs, patient registries and other RWD sources.
-This strategy is particularly appealing when there are few RCTs to answer a specific research question.
-Non-randomised evidence may also complement randomised evidence when the available RCTs do not align with the target population, prescription strategies or primary outcomes of the research question.
+However, when there are none or few RCTs to answer a specific research question, there is a growing interest in developing NMAs to incorporate evidence from NRSs, patient registries and other RWD sources.
+Non-randomised evidence may also be used in NMAs to complement randomised evidence when available RCTs fail to align with the research question in terms of target population, prescription strategies or definition of (primary) outcomes.

 Indirect treatment comparison and network meta-analysis